Pwd9000-ML/blog-devto/posts/Azure-Automated-Resource-Decommissions/Azure-Automated-Resource-Decommissions.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/Azure-Automated-Resource-Decommissions/assets/manual1.png)

 **NOTE:** Remember to save the manual change we made on `requirements.psd1` above.
-That is it, our environment is set up and in the next section we will configure the function to run automated decommissions and schedule a timer.
+Our environment is now set up and in the next section we will configure the function to run automated decommissions and schedule a timer.